|

 -

-- This bug is reddish brown in colours, with antenna in five segments of
+- This bug is medium in size, reddish to orange brown in colours with antenna in five segments of

 -